deusnyakundi/Caesar-Cipher-Wk01/README.md

 The Caesar cipher is a simple encryption technique that was used by Julius Caesar to send secret messages to his allies and generals.
 It works by shifting the letters in the plaintext message by a certain number of positions, known as the “shift” or “key”.

-This application implements the technique on command prompt to take user input and encrypt the message with a private key.
+This application implements the technique on command prompt to take user input and encrypt  or decrypt the message with a private key.